 Example of knowing false representations by mail -- included in proposed changes

-In the fourth full paragraph (6/2015) that document misrepresents the terms of the LLPOA’s charter by falsely stating that that the LLPOA was “incorporated under the laws of the State of Illinois to administer and enforce the covenants, conditions, restrictions, easements, charges, and liens ...”
+Both the fourth full paragraph of the circulated version and the fourth full version of the second version that was recorded on 10/22/2015 misrepresent the terms of the LLPOA’s charter by falsely stating that that the LLPOA was “incorporated under the laws of the State of Illinois to administer and enforce the covenants, conditions, restrictions, easements, charges, and liens ...”

 That is plainly not true.
-No attorney or other adult of normal intelligence can believe that.
-The plain language of the charter shows that representation regarding the terms of the LLPOA’s charter is not true.
+No attorney or other adult of normal intelligence who can read English can believe that.
+The plain language of the charter shows that factual representations regarding the terms of the LLPOA’s charter is not true.

 This particular document is just one of many in which those collecting money by mail in the name of the LLPOA have misrepresented the terms of the LLPOA’s charter.
 As an example, in a document purportedly recorded in 2011 as the LLPOA’s bylaws, it was misrepresented that the LLPOA was organized “to hold title to the parks of the subdivision of Loch Lomond, to maintain the lake and parks of the subdivision, ...”